sandbands/cs-resources/compsci-guide.md

 - API (Application Programming Interface): Allows applications to communicate with each other

-- SDK (Software Development Kit): Tool(s) used for Software Development
+- SDK (Software Development Kit): Tool(s) used for Software Development compiled into one Kit / Set / Pack